Robert A. Graham: Biography

 In 1959, his book, Vatican Diplomacy: A Study of Church and State on the International Plane, was published.
-This treatise on pontifical ecclesiastical diplomacy published by Princeton University Press would endure to become a discipline classic thus qualifying Rev. Graham as one of the Church's experts on the subject of Holy See diplomacy.
-This classic treatise continues to be used by English-language scholars specializing in the field of pontifical ecclesiastical diplomacy and diplomatic history even today.
-Following the publication of his book Rev. Graham travelled the world interviewing witnesses on the Vatican's diplomatic response to Nazism during the Second World War at a time when the Vatican archives remained closed.

 To counter growing attacks, in 1965 the Vatican began publication of some of its wartime documents in a series of books edited by a Jesuit team, Actes et Documents du Saint Siège relatifs à la Seconde Guerre mondiale.
-Graham joined them in Rome in 1966 from the third volume (eleven would eventually be published by the project's completion in 1981.
-With Vatican permission, Graham also supplied researchers on request with other documents not included in the published collection.
+Graham joined them in Rome in 1966 and worked on volume three of what grew to eleven by the project's completion in 1981.
 In 1968, Graham published a book, The Pope and Poland in World War II, a summary of Volume III of the Actes, which deals with the Church in Poland.

-Graham often published the findings of his research for La Civiltà Cattolica, the Jesuit-run, Catholic journal in Italy.
+Graham often published the findings of his research in La Civiltà Cattolica, the Jesuit-run, Catholic journal in Italy.
 In 1996, Graham published English translations of some of his La Civilta Cattolica articles in his book, The Vatican and Communism During World War: What Really Happened.